guillaumearm/handle-io/README.md

 io is just a wrapper for functions and arguments.
 In some way, it transforms impure functions into pure functions

-Conceptually, a io could be just :
+Conceptually, an io just could be :

 ```js
 const log = (...args) => [console.log, args];